 I pulled into the Cactus Tree Motel

 To shower off the dust

 And I slept on the strange pillows of my wanderlust

 Dreams, Amelia: dreams and false alarms.

 I’ve referred to refrain lines in both of the opening songs, and they are a theme that recurs throughout Hejira.
 Not one of the songs has anything like a conventional chorus: just a single line that bookends wandering discursive verses, drawing them together.
 There’s not even that in some songs: for example, Song For Sharon runs for nine minutes without once repeating a line.
 This, I am sure, is by design.
-Hejira rejects the comforting familiarity of a chorus in favour of a constant restless pressing.
+Hejira rejects the comforting familiarity of a chorus in favour of a constant restless wandering.
 That’s reflected in the harmonic language, too.
 It’s difficult or impossible to nail down what chords are being used in many of the songs; for some, I could hardly even say what key they’re in.
 Most albums would use this harmonic tension as a setup, to make the resolution more satisfying when it comes.
 But Hejira‘s not interested in resolutions.
 Amelia wilfully refuses to come to rest in a recognisable key because Amelia herself can never rest; and neither can Joni.

 Hejira is impossible to sing along with.
 It’s not just the lack of choruses.
 Even if you learn all the verses, the timing of Joni’s delivery is so idiosyncratic that you just can’t track it.
 It’s an album that positively rejects performance by other singers.
 I’ve used multiple songs from Blue at the folk club, but I doubt I will ever attempt any of Hejira‘s songs.
 It’s not just that they’re difficult; it’s that they’re so personal, so rooted in specific incident, particular states of mind and transitions of thought, that trying to reproduce them — or worse, reinterpret them — would feel like a violation.